-To date, the Clinic has seen over 23,000 patient visits since opening in December of 2008.
-The University of Florida clinicians, faculty, residents and volunteers, at the NCEF Pediatric Dental Center all agree, the severity of the dental disease observed at the clinic is like none they have ever seen, particularly the rampant disease in children under the age of five.
-It is not uncommon for toddlers to require either intravenous sedation or general anesthesia in order to provide the scope of care necessary to improve their oral health.
+To date, the Clinic has seen over 50,000 patients.
+The University of Florida clinicians, faculty, residents and volunteers at the NCEF Pediatric Dental Center all agree, the severity of the dental disease observed at the clinic is like none they have ever seen, particularly the rampant disease in children under the age of five.
+It is not uncommon for toddlers to require either Intravenous sedation or general anesthesia in order to receive the scope of care necessary to improve their oral health.
 Particularly unsettling is the presence of heightened levels of early childhood caries.
 A recent article articulates the possible effects of lack of treatment for these children.

 “Tooth decay is something one normally associates with adults, but it's happening more and more in young children and toddlers.
 Dental caries is the most common chronic childhood disease, five times more common than asthma in children, and significantly more prevalent than chronic bronchitis.

 Untreated caries in children may affect the growth of adult teeth, with poor dental health and disease persisting into adulthood.
 Caries can lead to infection, pain, abscesses, chewing problems, malnutrition and gastrointestinal disorders.
 It can affect speech and articulation, and like many chronic diseases, the risk factors of early childhood caries also contribute to childhood obesity and malnutrition.

 Children with poor dental health may also experience associated symptoms, including inadequate nutrition, poor self-esteem and problems with speech development.